 Island Elba, Cavo, - Porto Azzuro (aprx.
 13 mi/948 ft. - 21 km/300 m elevation)

 The third largest island after Sicily and Sardinia, Elba, is charming and abundant in nature and history.
 On our first ride on the island in the morning we have plenty of time to enjoy the islands diversity, take a coffee break and enjoy a swim in the ocean.
 Our destination is the former fishing village of Porto Azzuro.
-You will find the Atlantis on anchor in the bay.
-In the afternoon you can explore Porto Azzuro and its surroundings by yourself or enjoy a relaxing drink on board the Atlantis.
+You will find the ship on anchor in the bay.
+In the afternoon you can explore Porto Azzuro and its surroundings by yourself or enjoy a relaxing drink on board.

 Island Elba, Porto Azzuro – Island Giglio (aprx.
 12 mi/656 ft. - 20 km/200 Hm)

 In the morning we set off on a ride to the hilltop village Capoliveri.
 In the historical town center, with its quaint alleys and peaceful atmosphere, we have time for a cappuccino break.
-Afterwards we can head back down to the coast and take a swim in the sea before heading back to Porto Azzuro where the Atlantis awaits.
+Afterwards we can head back down to the coast and take a swim in the sea before heading back to Porto Azzuro where the ship waits for us.
 With the right wind, we can look forward to a longer sailing experience from Elba to the Island of Giglio.
 A beautiful Sunset dinner on the deck would be the perfect end to an exceptional day.

 Island Giglio – Porto St. Stefano (aprx.
 12 mi/2034 ft. - 20 km/620 m of elevation)